ZU Arts Initiative - A Cultural Commons Experiment

 Accessible culture is a human right

-Monthly Listening Rooms.
-Wine education.
-Show & Tell for Adults.
-Art exhibitions.
-Live music.
+Monthly Live Music.
+Music education.
+Art creation.
+Community gatherings.
 All free or radically affordable.
-We've hosted 400+ events since 2021 with 95% free to the public.
+We've hosted 700+ events since 2021 with 95% free to the public.

 Community decides what programming happens through member voting.
-Artists get paid living wages ($100/hour minimum).
+Artists get paid fair wages.

 🌱